sdiehl/write-you-a-haskell/007_path.md

 The Frontend language for ProtoHaskell a fairly large language, consisting of many different types.
 Let's walk through the different constructions.

-At the top is the named module and all toplevel declarations therein.
+At the top is the named *Module* and all toplevel declarations contained therein.
 The first revision of the compiler has a very simple module structure, which we will extend later in fun with imports and public interfaces.

 ```haskell
 data Module = Module Name [Decl]         -- ^ module T where { .. }